petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/consuming-apis/api-query-parameters.md

 **Lambda Operators**

-Lambda operators evaluate a boolean expression on a collection (e.g, keywords).
+Lambda operators evaluate a boolean expression on a collection field (e.g, a resource's `keywords`).
 They must be prepended with a navigation path that identifies a collection.

 | Lambda Operator | Description | Example |
 | :--- | :--- | :--- |